Size: 40 employees

-Inseev Interactive is a boutique SEO & Performance Agency based in San Diego, California.
-Inseev was founded by Jimmy Page in 2013 where they started life as a small marketing agency, but powered by excellent results and word of mouth, Inseev has grown incredibly quickly and was rated by the San Diego Business Journal as one of the fastest growing companies in San Diego.
-A key factor behind their growth is one of the company’s core values that champions “Results over Optics”.
+Inseev Interactive is a boutique SEO & performance agency based in San Diego, California.
+Inseev was founded by Jimmy Page in 2013, but powered by excellent results and word of mouth, Inseev has grown incredibly quickly and was rated by the San Diego Business Journal as one of the fastest growing companies in San Diego.
+A key factor behind their growth is one of the company’s core values that champions “results over optics”.

 But with incredible growth comes new challenges.
 For Inseev, to keep up with their growing business, they needed to rapidly modernize the way they managed and worked with data.
 The company realized that Excel spreadsheets and saving files on local computers was not going to cut it if they were to meet the increased demand for business and the sophisticated expectations of clients.

 To solve this challenge, Inseev brought in Eddie Zaldivar as Senior Director of Paid Media & Analytics.
 Eddie, who was previously a Senior Analyst for Criteo and Performance Manager for Resolution Media, worked with Jason Melman, Inseev’s Associate Director of SEO – and all-around WebTech wiz kid – to figure out how Inseev could best tackle these challenges and go even further to deliver superior results for their clients at scale.

 For Eddie and Jason to take Inseev to the next level, they had to answer these three questions: